-Iran has since resupplied Hezbollah with at least 25,000 new rockets and press reports in early 2010 said Hezbollah maintains a wide network of arms and missile caches around Lebanon.
+Since the 2006 conflict, Iran has resupplied Hezbollah with at least 25,000 new rockets and press reports in early 2010 said Hezbollah maintains a wide network of arms and missile caches around Lebanon.
 Among the post-war deliveries were 500 Iranian-made "Zelzal" (Earthquake) missiles with a range of 186 miles, enough to reach Tel Aviv from south Lebanon.
 In November 2009, Israel intercepted a ship that it asserted was carrying 500 tons of arms purportedly for Hezbollah.
-Iran also made at least \$150 million available for Hezbollah to distribute to Lebanese citizens (mostly Shiite supporters of Hezbollah) whose homes were damaged in the Israeli military campaign.
-The State Department terrorism report for 2008, released on April 30, 2009, specified Iranian aid to Hezbollah as exceeding \$200 million in 2008, and said that Iran trained over 3,000 Hezbollah fighters in Iran during that year.
-The report for 2009 used similar figures for Iranian aid and training for Hezbollah but over an unspecified time frame.
+Iran also made at least \$150 million available for Hezbollah to distribute to Lebanese

-&lt;sup>49 Hezbollah is believed responsible for the October 1983 bombing of the U.S. Marine barracks in Beirut, as well as attacks on U.S. Embassy Beirut facilities in April 1983 and September 1984, and for the hijacking of TWA Flight 847 in June 1985 in which Navy diver Robert Stetham was killed.
+47 Hezbollah is believed responsible for the October 1983 bombing of the U.S. Marine barracks in Beirut, as well as attacks on U.S. Embassy Beirut facilities in April 1983 and September 1984, and for the hijacking of TWA Flight 847 in June 1985 in which Navy diver Robert Stetham was killed.
 Hezbollah is also believed to have committed the March 17, 1992, bombing of Israel's embassy in that city, which killed 29 people.
 Its last known terrorist attack outside Lebanon was the July 18, 1994, bombing of a Jewish community center in Buenos Aires, which killed 85.
 On October 31, 2006, Argentine prosecutors asked a federal judge to seek the arrest of Rafsanjani, former Intelligence Minister Ali Fallahian, former Foreign Minister Ali Akbar Velayati, and four other Iranian officials for this attack.

-"Israel's Peres Says Iran Arming Hizbollah."
+48 "Israel's Peres Says Iran Arming Hizbollah."
 Reuters, February 4, 2002.

-&lt;sup>51 Rotella, Sebastian.
+49 Rotella, Sebastian.
 "In Lebanon, Hezbollah Arms Stockpile Bigger, Deadlier."
 Los Angeles Times, May 4, 2008.